SafdarJamal/campus-recruitment-system/README.md

 | npm run client | Runs the client-side code.        |
 | npm start      | Runs the app in development mode. |

+## Credits

+campus-recruitment-system is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).

 ## License

 This project is licensed under the terms of the [Apache License 2.0](https://github.com/SafdarJamal/campus-recruitment-system/blob/with-mern-stack/LICENSE).